jacksund/simmate/tutorials/02_ Run_a_workflow.md

 > :warning: for the quick tutorial, we assume you have VASP installed and that the `vasp_std` command is in the available path.
 In the future, we hope to update this tutorial with a workflow that doesn't require VASP or remote Linux cluster.
 Until then, we apologize for the inconvenience. :cry:

 1. Before running a workflow, we must initialize our Simmate database with `simmate database reset`.
-Your database will be built at `~/simmate/database.sqlite3`.
+Your database will be built at `~/simmate/my_env-database.sqlite3`, where "my_env" is the name of your active conda environment.
 2. To practice calculating, make structure file for tablesalt (NaCl).
 Name it `POSCAR`, where the contents are...
 ```
 Na1 Cl1